Code-Institute-Submissions/spanish_quiz/README.md

 *Note: This is an extention to the fictional organisation created for my Code Institute milestone one project.*

 ## Introduction
 The organisers of Dublin Intercambio wanted to create an additional learning resource for the people that attend their language exchanges.
 They know that building vocabulary is a key element to improving your fluency of the language.
 They have created a bank of questions based on converstaions they have with the language exchange participants, when they overhear participants commenting on a new word they have learned as well as adding their own interestings words or phrases that you won't find in a text book.

 ## Scope

 Create a simple, intuitive, and responsive website that hosts a quiz to help their participants learn and provided another way to advertise their intercambio events.

-The site should be no more than 4 pages with the focus being the quiz to provide a simple, fun and intuative to use, language learning tool.
+The site should have a minimalistic feel with the focus being the quiz to provide a simple, fun and intuative to use, language learning tool.

 The structure should adhere to convetion and be simple and intuitive, ensuring the user always knows where they are, how they got there and how to get back to where they started.